FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize feedback you got here.**
 The feedback I recevied:
 1. Keep the light on the ring subtle so that it's not distracting to you - Ritika
-2. For the scope of this project, you should pick restrict the location to just your bedroom so maybe its better to have it be a table lamp
+2. The electic ring seems like you can wear it anywhere and not just your bedroom.
+So for the scope of this project, maybe you should call it a table lamp instead because that is stationary and allows you to keep the setting as one spot. - Jeremy